michelle-morin/ParkAPI/README.md

 * ``dotnet run`` or ``dotnet watch run``
 * With this API running, open the [Swagger UI](http://localhost:5000/swagger/index.html#/) to view and test the different routes of this API!

-_To view/edit the source code of this API, open the contents of the ParksLookup.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the ParksLookup.Solution directory)._
+_To view/edit the source code of this API, open the contents of the ParkAPI directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the ParkAPI directory)._

 ## Technologies Used